 Reporting Crimes and Other Emergencies

 The University has a number of ways for campus community members and visitors to report crimes, serious incidents, and other emergencies to appropriate University officials.
-Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire Penn State New Kensington community that you immediately report all incidents to the Public Safety Manager, Director of Student Affairs, Security, or to the Upper Burrell Police so there is an appropriate investigation to determine if follow-up actions are required, including issuing a Crime Alert or emergency notification.
+Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire Penn State New Kensington community that you immediately report all incidents to the University Police and Public Safety office, Director of Student Affairs, Security, or to the Upper Burrell Police (weeknights after 11 p.m. and on weekends) so there is an appropriate investigation to determine if follow-up actions are required, including issuing a Crime Alert or emergency notification.

 Voluntary Confidential Reporting